wondrousWebWorks/realm-of-rantarctica/README.md

 When any sound effect is played on click/tap, an error message is logged to the console stating that the play() promise was interrupted by a new load request.
 Sounds effect and music playback perform as expected, despite the error log.
 Catching and handling the error might be incorporated in future.

+Further error messages are logged to the console when a user hovers over elements which should play a sound effect before interacting with the page in any other way.
+Once the user interacts with the page - by clicking/tapping anywhere on the page for example - sound effects play as expected once the user has unmuted the sound-effects volume in the **Audio** modal.
+This behaviour does not in any way affect the user experience, but may cause concern if observed in the console.
+A work-around might be implemented in future.

 ## Credits

 - Image for README.md responsive layouts taken from [Am I Responsive?](http://ami.responsivedesign.is/)